-February 16, 1984, AVTS Sub-Council Meeting; February 14, 2002 Directors Meeting; May 21, 2002 Presidents Sub-Council Meeting.
+February 16.
+1984.
+AVTS Sub-Council Meeting: February 14.
+2002 Directors Meeting: May 21.
+2002 Presidents Sub-Council Meeting.

-TCATNashville Philosophy of Conflict Resolution
+Tennessee College of Applied Technology Nashville Philosophy of Conflict Resolution

 It is the philosophy of the TCAT's that many complaints can be resolved through open and clear communication, and should be resolved at the lowest level possible.
 Therefore, the student should first discuss the complaint with the instructor, administrator or student involved in the matter in an attempt to resolve the concern.